Rebecca-Owens/Rebecca-Owens.github.io/_pages/about.md

 ## Research

 Legal frameworks were built around ideas of control and decision-making.
-Technological systems complicate all three.
+Technological systems complicate both.
 I'm particularly interested in the gap between what the law formally requires and how responsibility is *actually* distributed across complex digital systems.